Hamilton-Madison House: Programs

-For 33 years, Hamilton-Madison House has been the leading provider of Behavioral Health Services to New York City's Asian community.
-Currently serving more than 5,000 clients a year, Behavioral health Services has language specific clinics that take into account a client's ethnicity and native language.
+Currently serving more than 5,000 clients a year, Hamilton-Madison House's Behavioral Health Services has language-specific clinics that take into account a client's ethnicity and native language.
 In 2002, the Korean Clinic and the Southeast Asian Clinic expanded to meet the growing needs of the community.
 Clinicians are now available for residents who speak Vietnamese, Cambodian, and Laotian.